marcus-k/vscode-idl/CONTRIBUTING.md

 2. (For publishing) Make sure `vsce` is installed globally.
 Use `npm i -g vsce`.

 3. Additionally, this uses the [Prettier - Code Formatter](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) extension for maintaining a consistent syntax for all files.
-This is requried for development.
+This is required for development.

 4. For consistent coding styles, you must also install [TSLnt](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-typescript-tslint-plugin).
 There is a pre-determined set of rules that makes sure all contributed code looks similar and comes from Angular's code guidelines.